 “Been there several times and have experienced activity first hand: footsteps, voices.
 Just because one person doesn’t have an experience doesn’t mean it never happens.”

-The inn has been featured in two Haunted Michigan travel books and featured in a paranormal documentary and movie.
-The Inn still registers guests by appointment you can actually stay overnight.
-However, the word in Bay Port is that soon the Sweet Dreams Inn will soon be up for sale.
+The inn has been featured in two Haunted Michigan travel books and appeared in a paranormal documentary and movie.
+It’s also found in the famous Pure Michigan website.
+The Inn registers guests by appointment you can actually stay overnight in the haunted house.